DouglasRFLeite/DouglasDev/content/Projects/lambda-multi-function.md

     relative: false # when using page bundles set this to true
 ---

+Struggling to deploy multiple serverless functions efficiently?
+In this tutorial, you'll learn how to deploy multiple functions in a single AWS Lambda, simplifying management and reducing costs.

 Have you ever had trouble deploying multiple functions in an easy, cost-effective, and efficient way?
 In this tutorial, you'll learn how to deploy a single Spring Cloud Function project to AWS with the capability to host multiple functions and endpoints.

 This is **Part 2** of a series of smaller tutorials I’m publishing, all related to the same project.
 I’ll go into more detail about the project specifics when I write a dedicated article, but it will include **AWS Lambda, AWS DynamoDB, and a React front-end**, so stay tuned.